What is the most important information I should know about PREZISTA®?

 - PREZISTA® may cause liver problems.
-Some people taking PREZISTA®, together with ritonavir (Norvir®), have developed liver problems which may be life-threatening.
-Your healthcare professional should do blood tests before and during your combination treatment with PREZISTA®.
-If you have chronic hepatitis B or C infection, your healthcare professional should check your blood tests more often because you have an increased chance of developing liver problems
+Some people taking PREZISTA®, together with NORVIR® (ritonavir), have developed liver problems which may be life-threatening.
+Your healthcare provider should do blood tests before and during your combination treatment with PREZISTA®.
+If you have chronic hepatitis B or C infection, your healthcare provider should check your blood tests more often because you have an increased chance of developing liver problems

 Who should not take PREZISTA®?

-What should I tell my doctor before I take PREZISTA®?
+What should I tell my healthcare provider before taking PREZISTA®?

 What are the possible side effects of PREZISTA®?